 Let’s get started by examining the underlying problem.

-Why are readers less likely to retweet articles?
+Why are articles less likely to get retweets on Twitter?

 Simply put, a retweet is a reaction, and it takes more work to react to an article than to a short post.